jkmr23808/Employee-Attendance-System/README.md

 SQL features used

-JOINS:
+i) JOINS:

-   Used to retrieve detailed information about employee's working hours using joins Views :
+   Used to retrieve detailed information about employee's working hours using joins

+ii) Views :

-   Created employee details view to know number of employees present in each department Stored procedures :
+   Created employee details view to know number of employees present in each department

+iii) Stored procedures :

  Created a stored procedure to retrieve employees present or not

-Tables:
+iv) Tables:

      Employees, AttendanceRecords, LeaveRequests, Departments